 Mitsubishi motors stack up quite well against some pretty impressive competition.
 With only a handful of vehicles on the market, the brand has come far in a short time.

-Before making any decision, research your specific model and year to ensure reliability.
+Before making any decision on a Mitsubishi extended warranty, research your specific model and year to ensure reliability.
 Certain models are known to have problems, making the extended protection decision a no-brainer.
 A good resource to check is Edmonds.com.
 Also, check out autopom! for a vehicle protection plan for your Mitsubishi.
 Click the banner below for a free, no-hassle quote.